jeongmi0227/TIL/JavaScript/JavaScript_foundation.md

 With global execution context, we have the global object, this object during the creation phase that get assigned.
 During the execution phase, we run our code, During the creation phase, we also have hoisting.
 Anytime we see the function or var keywords as the first items on the line, we allocate the space for them in heap memory to make sure that the JavaScript engine is ready for the execution.

-Hoissting happens on every execution context.
+Hoisting happens on every execution context.
 Any time run function, a new execution context gets created and we have to go throught the creation phase and execution phase again.
 It makes unpredictable code so try to avoid hositing.
 ```
 var food = 'grapes';
 var foodThoughts = function (){